Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/Backup/backup-using-commvault.md

 ### Option 1: Configure via Helm Values (Tenant-wide)

-To enable Commvault backup schedules for your entire tenant, include the following YAML configuration in your Helm values file:
+To enable Commvault backup schedules for your entire tenant, include the following YAML configuration in your tenant file:

 ```yaml
 ...